-There is no Social Security income limit for receiving benefits if you’ve reached your full retirement age.
+There is no Social Security income limit for receiving benefits if you’re full retirement age or older for the full year — for example, if you turned 66 in 2020.
 If you claim your Social Security benefits before full retirement age and you’re still working, however, your benefits might be reduced depending on how much you earn.
-For the years before you reach full retirement age, your benefits are reduced by $1 for every $2 you are over the limit — and reduced by $1 for every $3 during the year that you reach full retirement age.

-What’s the Difference Between Social Security and SSI?
+What’s the Difference Between Social Security, SSI and SSDI?

-The Social Security Administration also administers a program known as Supplemental Security Income, which provides benefits to disabled adults and children who have limited resources.
+The Social Security Administration also administers programs known as Supplemental Security Income and Supplemental Security Disability Income that provide benefits to disabled children and adults over age 65 who have limited resources.

 To be considered “disabled” for purposes of SSI eligibility, you must generally not be able to do any substantial, gainful activity — and your condition must be expected to result in your death or to last continuously for at least 12 months.